bioharry/bio-repo/README.md

 bio-repo
 ========
-The is an initial file
+This is an initial file